NoozAbooz/pbpt-survival/README.md

 ## Season 8
 Started June 25th, 2022.
 The world had lots of lava grief by the end of S7, and a new anti-grief plugin blocking lava, nether reactors, and tnt was added in S8.

+## Season 9
+Started August 22nd, 2022.
+It was mainly started due to world grief/lack of moderation and to switch hosting providers.